Shemu

 To learn more about fostering or adopting our birds, please click here.

-I have no tail, but that doesn`t seem to slow me down - I can fly really well!
+had no tail when Mickaboo picked me up, but it didn`t seem to slow me down and now a couple of tail feathers have grown in - I can fly really well!
 My last home was a screened off courtyard where I was able to fly with lots of branches set up for me to perch on and fly between.
 Could you give me a nice space to fly safely too?

 In nature, cockatiels live in large flocks.
 A single bird in a cage spends much of his/her life being lonely because humans have things they must do that take them away.
 We therefore will only adopt a single cockatiel to a household if there is already at least one cockatiel living there.
 Otherwise, cockatiels must be adopted in groups of two or more.